 University Club, UC Irvine

-After two years of preparation the California Health Benefits Exchange is expected to become operational October 1, 2013.
-News reports throughout the country, however, indicate that many state exchanges are having problems and will be unable to start on time.
+After two years of preparation, the California Health Benefits Exchange was expected to become operational October 1, 2013.
+News reports throughout the country, however, indicated that many state exchanges were having problems and would be unable to start on time.

 Will California’s exchange open on time and run smoothly?
 Will people have difficulty enrolling in the exchange?
 How many insurers will participate?
 Will insurers have very narrow provider networks to protect themselves from adverse selection?
 Will premiums be much higher for younger age groups?
 And the big question, will sufficient numbers of young people join the exchange to hold down insurance premiums?

-These questions and more will be addressed by two experts at our Fall Speaker program.
+These questions and more were addressed by two experts at our Fall Speaker program.
+View the video here.

 Micah Weinberg, PhD, Senior Policy Advisor, Bay Area Council

 Steven Sell, President & CEO, Health Net, Western Region Health Plan

 8:00-9:00 am - Breakfast Buffet and Registration

 This program was presented by the Center for Health Care Management and Policy at The Paul Merage School